Tokyo

 2. TOP Museum (Ebisu)

-TOP Museum is a museum ideal for photography lovers; with over 38,000 works of photography in total, its easy to spend over an hour here.
+TOP Museum is a museum ideal for photography lovers; with over 38,000 works of photography in total, it’s easy to spend over an hour here.
 In addition to the exhibitions and gift shop, on the 4th floor of the museum is also a library with a vast collection of both Japanese and international works, criticisms, and the history of photography.
 You can even make up to 50 copies of any of the content in the library at varying sizes and colors for a souvenir!

 3. Atre Sky Garden 8F (Ebisu)